In-Context Learning Is Provably Bayesian Inference: A Generalization Theory for Meta-Learning: Risk Analysis of In-Context Learning

 This decomposition reveals how each term can be reduced.
-The Bayes Gap can be controlled through architecture design and pretraining scale ($N, p$).
+The Bayes Gap is the model-dependent excess risk over the Bayes predictor, controlled through architecture design and pretraining scale ($N, p$).
 In contrast, the Posterior Variance stems from the inference-time uncertainty of the test task and can be reduced only by increasing the context length $k$ at inference time because $\E[\mathrm{Var}_{f\sim \gP(f\mid D^{k+1}) }(f)] \leq \E[\mathrm{Var}_{f\sim \gP(f\mid D^k) }(f)]$ follows from the law of total variance.
 Therefore, under sufficiently large pretraining, the final error bottleneck is the latter.
-Also, relative to information-theoretic decompositions under log-loss~\citep{jeon2024}, our identity is exact under squared loss and directly interprets the irreducible term as the Posterior Variance.
+Importantly, the identity itself is model-agnostic (Proposition~\ref{thm:main}); architectural assumptions are required only to derive an upper bound for the Bayes Gap.
+Also, it can be extended to a broad class of losses that admit an analogous decomposition with the Bayes estimator, such as Bregman-type losses~\citep{adlam2022biasvariancebregman,pfau2025generalizedbvd}.